leoswing/comparequeries-datasource-rc/developer-guide.md

 We recommend using the Git command-line interface to download the source code for the Grafana plugin:

-1. Open a terminal and run `git clone https://github.com/leoswing/autohome-compareQueries-datasource-rc.git`.
-This command downloads Grafana plugin to a new `autohome-compareQueries-datasource-rc` directory in your current directory.
+1. Open a terminal and run `git clone https://github.com/leoswing/comparequeries-datasource-rc.git`.
+This command downloads Grafana plugin to a new `comparequeries-datasource-rc` directory in your current directory.
-1. Open the `autohome-compareQueries-datasource-rc` directory in your favorite code editor.
+1. Open the `comparequeries-datasource-rc` directory in your favorite code editor.

 For alternative ways of cloning the Grafana repository, refer to [GitHub's documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).